how pepper spray works

 The severity of the effects depends on the concentration of capsaicin in the pepper spray.

-Safely pepper spray contains the highest legal-to-carry OC currently available on the market, with 1.4% Major Capsaicinoids (MC).
+Our pepper spray contains the highest legal-to-carry OC spray ingredients currently available on the market, with 1.4% Major Capsaicinoids (MC), making it one of the strongest pepper spray available to civilians.

-When used properly, pepper spray is an effective means of self-defense.
+When used properly, how does pepper spray work as a means of self-defense?
 It is non-lethal and can quickly incapacitate an attacker, allowing the user to escape or seek help.

 Final Thoughts

-Pepper spray is a potent, non-lethal weapon that works by causing an intense burning and stinging sensation in the eyes, nose, and throat.
+So, what is pepper spray?
+It's a potent, non-lethal weapon that works by causing an intense burning and stinging sensation in the eyes, nose, and throat.

 It contains an active ingredient called capsaicin, which is an irritant to mammals.